codedarkness/dwm/README.md

 * autostart - programs when log in
 * center windows - center windows in toggle mode
 * uselesspag - add gaps between windows
+* pertag - have different layout in each tag

 ## dmenu Patches